indiosmo/msi/README.md

 # MSI - Market Services and Infrastructure - Design Overview
 The project's objective is to provide a compendium of libraries, not unlike boost, but more abstract and focused on financial markets services.
+It takes design ideas from established libraries like boost, zeromq and the LMAX architecture popularized by Martin Fowler.

 There are 3 main concepts: modules, connectors and services.